-A referral form must be completed for service users with a mental health diagnosis, returning from Hospital, Rehab or Prison, or with a specific high care need.
+A referral form must be completed for individuals with a mental health diagnosis, returning from hospital, rehab or prison, or with a specific high care need.

 Click here to access the referral form.

-The referring service is required to complete a referral request form with the resident outlining the prospective Resident’s details and submit this by;
+The referring service is required to complete a referral request form with the person outlining the prospective resident’s details and submit this by:

 - e-mail to: firstname.lastname@example.org

 - or/ fax to 08 9323 5197